netdata/netdata/docs/concepts/netdata-cloud/netdata-views.md

 ## Interacting with composite charts: pan, zoom, and resize

 You can interact with composite charts as you would with other Netdata charts.
 You can use the controls beneath each chart to pan, zoom, or resize the chart, or use various combinations of the keyboard and mouse.
-See the [chart interaction doc](/docs/dashboard/interact-charts) for details.
+See the [interact with the charts Task](https://github.com/netdata/netdata/blob/master/docs/tasks/operations/interact-with-the-charts.md) for details.

 ## Menu